-Sen. (Dr.) Khalwale: Mr. Speaker, Sir, earlier on in the afternoon, you allowed me to seek a Statement the Chairperson of the Committee on National Security on the issue of Tullow Oil Company.
-It has now come to pass, that as we were transacting business here, two local Members of Parliament have been arrested in connection with the same matter.
+Sen. (Dr.) Khalwale: Mr. Speaker, Sir, earlier on in the afternoon, you allowed me to seek for a Statement from the Chair on the issue of Tullow Oil Company.
+It has now come to pass, that as we were transacting business, two local Members of Parliament have been arrested in connection with the same matter.
 They are being held at the police station.
-This completely changes the statement to the extent that maybe, the Chair should guide us on whether we should not be asking the Majority Leader to come here with a comprehensive statement to the extent that now that the local leaders are being arrested, obviously tension will rise in Turkana.
+This completely changes the statement to the extent that maybe the Chair should guide us whether we should not be asking the Majority Leader to come here with a comprehensive statement to the extent that now that the local leaders are being arrested, obviously tension will rise in Turkana.
 Anything can happen.